Dorce Gamalama: Career

 Dorce Gamalama was the host of the popular mid-morning Dorce Show on the Trans TV network in Indonesia, and has written an autobiography entitled Aku Perempuan.
 In her book, she revealed that when she was 23 years old, she was married to a man, whom she called "Mr X", but the marriage only lasted two years.
 On 12 May 2009, Dorce Gamalama announced that her show had been cancelled.

-In June 2014, DorceGamalama was on an airplane riding in business class when she encountered then-presidential candidate Joko Widodo sitting in an economy class seat.
+In June 2014, Dorce Gamalama was on an airplane riding in business class when she encountered then-presidential candidate Joko Widodo sitting in an economy class seat.
 She went on to endorse his presidential campaign, participating in a campaign event, "Join Jokowi", with hundreds of housewives near the Selamat Datang Monument.
 However, in July 2015, months after he was inaugurated as President of Indonesia, she retracted her endorsement when Widodo did not attend Masjid Al-Hayya's 52nd anniversary, saying she would back singer Rhoma Irama for president if Irama was to announce his run.
 Nevertheless, in December 2015, Widodo invited Dorce Gamalama to a party at Jakarta's Istana Negara.

 Dorce Gamalama started a floral design business in Bekasi in January 2020 while having Type 2 diabetes and recovering from kidney stones.

-In June 2020, Dorce Gamalama worked as a chauffeur for fellow celebrity Raffi Ahmad and his wife, Nagita Slavina, for only a week, before resigning due to medical reasons.
+In June 2020, Dorce Gamalama worked as a chauffeur for fellow celebrity Raffi Ahmad and his wife, Nagita Slavina, for only a week, before resigning for medical reasons.
 She claimed she asked to be his chauffeur due to a dream she allegedly had during the month of Ramadan that year.
 After resigning, she said she wanted to drive for President Joko Widodo.
 Since Dorce Gamalama declined monetary compensation for her work, Ahmad decided to give her a video camera as a present, urging her to become a YouTuber.

 Dorce Gamalama's health continued to decline and, by January 2021, she began to prepare for her Islamic funeral, from the burial plot to the kaffan shroud.
 She was reportedly hesitant about going through lithotomy to remove her kidney stones, instead opting for dietary changes and traditional medicine, such as water from the Zamzam Well in Mecca.

 She reportedly fell ill from hypotension while fasting during Ramadan that year, and said she planned to earn extra income from videos posted on YouTube amid a drought in job offers.